AymanElkridy/storefront-backend/README.md

 ## How To Use:
 1. **Create .env file:**</br>
-   Creat a file in the root directory named `.env` and add the following:
+   Create a file in the root directory named `.env` and add the following:
 ```
     POSTGRES_HOST=<host-name>
     POSTGRES_PORT=<port-number>